150' BR IN GREAT 1400 FT 3BR/2BA ON CENT PK N.!

-ABOUT THE ROOMMATES: I'm easgoing, friendly and clean.
-I was born in NYC and raised in Greenwich Village and Murray Hill.
-I tend to keep to myself in my bedroom when home, but I'm sociable and can sometimes socialize with my roommate(s).
+ABOUT ME: I was born in Manhattan and raised in Greenwich Village, the Flatiron District and Murray Hill.
+I tend to keep to myself in my bedroom when I'm home, but I can socialize with my roommate(s) if I'm free.

-We're both open minded and welcome people of all types as long as they're clean and relaxed.
-If necessary, we can have a cleaning person come in for a couple of hours twice a month.
+I'm very open-minded, and all people are ok, as long as they're responsible, clean in the common areas, and are relaxed.
+If necessary, we can have a cleaning person come in for a few hours once or twice a month.

-I sometimes smoke cigarettes MODERATELY, in my bedroom, with my door closed, a charcoal barrier at the bottom of my door, with my bedroom and bathroom windows open.
-My bedroom is far from the available bedroom, but there is occasionally brief smoke odor in the apartment when I open my door..
-It is either undetectable or rarely noticeable, according to everyone I have asked about it.
+I occasionally smoke cigarettes, only MODERATELY, and only in my bedroom, with my door closed, a charcoal barrier at the bottom of my door, with my 2 bedroom and 1 bathroom windows open.
+My bedroom is far away from the available bedrooms.

-Smoking in the bedroom will be OK if a window is kept partially open and the room is aired out periodically, as I do in my room and the living room, by opening windows.
+Smoking in a bedroom will be OK if a window is kept open and the room is aired out periodically, as I do in my bedroom, when my roommate(s) is/are not home, by opening up my bedroom and bathroom windows and both of the large living room windows.

-THE APARTMENT HAS EXCELLENT HOT WATER AND STEAM HEAT (NOT DRY, FORCED AIR, or central heating and A/C like in the nearby high rises that are well-known in the neighborhood to have outages, in addition to plumbing clogs, and even some fires that have caused smoke damage to entire floors).
+THE APARTMENT HAS EXCELLENT HOT WATER AND STEAM HEAT (NOT DRY, FORCED AIR, or central heating and A/C, as in the nearby high rises that are well-known in the neighborhood to have outages, in addition to plumbing clogs, and even some fires that caused smoke damage to entire floors).

-If you like the room and apt, a holding fee of $200, later to be used as a security deposit, will be requested within a few days to reserve the room, or it will be rentable by someone else.
+If you like one of the rooms and the apt, a holding fee of $100, later to be used as a refundable security deposit in case of any apartment damage, will be requested within a few days, to reserve the room, or it will be rentable by someone else.

-The FINAL MONTH'S RENT should be paid as soon as possible after the holding fee, but it needs to be paid before the move-in, as when one rents an apartment.
+The FINAL MONTH'S RENT should be paid as soon as possible after the holding fee, but it needs to be paid before the move-in (to secure the NYC-required 30 days notice), as when one rents an entire apartment.

 The FIRST MONTH'S RENT is due before or on the day of move-in.

-UTILITY CHARGES vary, depending on A/C usage.
-When the A/C is not in use, total utility charges are around $65-$80 per person per month and they are rarely more than $100 per month in the very hot weather (because of the high energy efficiency of the A/Cs).
+TOTAL UTILITY CHARGES for gas, electric and internet service vary.
+When an A/C is not in use, total utility charges vary around $75-$90 per person per month, and they are never more than @$105 per month, in extremely hot weather (because of the high energy efficiency of the A/Cs).

-Limited exceptions about overnights can be agreed upon by all of us.
+Limited exceptions about overnights can be agreed on.

-Please don't respond if: you are a regular in-house smoker of weed, you regularly use "drugs" when you socialize, you are a heavy alcohol drinker, you work at home all the time, run a business from home, or have a relationship with someone who will stay overnight in the apartment frequently.
+Please don't respond if: you are a heavy alcohol drinker, use "hard" drugs like cocaine, "crystal" or Ecstasy, or have a relationship with someone who will stay overnight frequently.